hamed1302/my-fabric-calculator/README.md

 # my-fabric-calculator
-A custom plugin to manage client invoices, generate secure links, and track views.
+A WooCommerce plugin to sell products like fabric by custom length (meters and cm), with a real-time price calculator and inventory control.